 - Add the lentils to a pot with 5 cups of water, bring to a boil over medium heat, then reduce heat, cover, and let simmer for 20-25 minutes or until lentils are tender.

 - Add rice, salt and the olive oil to the pot and stir well.
 You may need to add 1/2 cup of water if a lot of water had evaporated already.
 Cover and let simmer on low heat for 30 minutes.

 - Meanwhile, peel and chop the onions lengthwise and fry them in 1/4 cup of coconut or vegetable oil, for about 20 minutes or until they’re caramelized (dark brown).
-Strain onions to remove excess oil once done and set aside.
+Strain from excess oil and set aside.

-- Once rice has fully cooked, mix it well, then pour it in your serving plate and garnish it with the caramelized onions.
-Please note that you could also mix the caramelized onions with the rice and lentils while they have about 10 minutes left in cooking.
+- Once rice is fully cooked, mix the pot well, then pour it in your serving plate and garnish it with the caramelized onions.

-- Serve cold (preferably) with an optional side of plain/Greek yogurt.
+- Serve hot or cold with an optional side of plain/Greek yogurt.